awodey/awodey.github.io/catlog/index.md

 This course focuses on applications of category theory in logic.
 A leading idea is functorial semantics, according to which a model of a logical theory is a set-valued functor on a structured category determined by the theory.
-This gives rise to a syntax-invariant notion of a theory and introduces many algebraic methods into logic, leading naturally to the universal and other general models that distinguish functorial from classical semantics.
+This gives rise to a syntax-invariant notion of a logical theory and introduces many algebraic methods into logic, leading naturally to the universal and other general models that distinguish functorial from classical semantics.
 The lambda-calculus, for example, is treated via cartesian closed categories.
 Similarly higher-order logic is modelled by the categorical notion of a topos.
-Using sheaves, topos theory also subsumes Kripke semantics for modal and intuitionistic logics.
+Using sheaves, topos theory subsumes Kripke semantics for modal and intuitionistic logics.
-Locally cartesian closed categories provide semantics for dependent type theories.
+And locally cartesian closed categories provide semantics for dependent type theories.
-Time permitting, we may consider Martin-L"of type theory and the recent extension to Homotopy type theory.
+Time permitting, we may consider Martin-L"of type theory and its recent extension to Homotopy type theory.

 ### Prerequisites
 80-413/713 Category Theory or equivalent.